Digital-Health-Stack/DHS-Documentation/dhs-docs/docs/troubleshooting/common-issues.md

 Permissions: The Hadoop user must have the necessary permissions to access the directories and connect Spark and all other components.
 (If only the user has permission to read/write, this can be a verification for the framework that no one else is reading data except the user.)

-File Copying: When copying files to HDFS, ensure the exact path is specified.
-Otherwise, the file might be treated as a directory and may not be visible on the frontend.

-WARNING: Don't do any operation of hdfs file or dir other than from what framework internally does, this may result is meta data mismatch and cause error in future.
+WARNING: Don't do any operation on hdfs file or dir other than from what framework internally does, this may result is meta data mismatch and cause error in future.

+## "Queue AM Resource Limit = 0" error

+Update your `capacity-schedular.xml` with proper resource percentage for AM, and allocate 100% cluster resources to default queue.